WeegeeNumbuh1/FlightGazer/README.md

   - Units (aeronautical, metric, or imperial)
   - Clock style (12 hour or 24 hour)
   - Brightness based on time of day or when there's an active aircraft shown
-  - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, and/or extended calendar info
   - Writing to a stats file that keeps count of number of aircraft flying by per day (and API usage as well)
   - API limiting per day or by monthly cost (those API calls can get expensive)
   - Colors 🌈